-Then in 1995 I developed a system which utilised dynamic web pages backed by a database, using the very latest web technology from Microsoft (which pre-dated .asp and .Net).
-At the time I developed this we provided our customers with ISDN dial-up connections, but fairly soon migrated the whole thing to an internet-based connection – essentially putting the system into what we now call the “cloud”.
+Then in 1995 I developed a system which utilised dynamic web pages backed by a database, using the very latest web technology from Microsoft (pre-dating .asp and .Net).
+At the time I developed this we provided our customers with ISDN dial-up connections, but fairly soon migrated the whole setup to an internet-based connection – essentially putting the system into what we now call the “cloud”.
 As the business grew I got to a point where I could employ people to take on some of the workload.

 Bad Things Happen – Some Good Too

-The Future – Here Today
+The Future – Here, Today

 Virtco® provides great service offerings that benefit small businesses from start-ups to medium-sized enterprises.
 The difference we offer is that we deeply care about our customers and want them to succeed and grow.
 I’ve always kept prices fair and stable, while maintaining the personal level of service my customers have become accustomed to.
 I recognise that for businesses to succeed they need to concentrate on doing what they’re great at.
 That’s why they’re in the field they are in.
 Virtco® takes away the pain of all the online technology in today’s business landscape.